legoandmars/MTDUI/README.md

 ModOptions.Register(gameSpeed, new List<int>(){ 1, 2, 3, 4, 5, 10 }, MTDUI.ConfigEntryLocationType.Everywhere, "Custom Mod Name");

 // The acceptableValues list is filled automatically for bool and enum configEntries

+// You can add configs to a global section called "Mod List"
+// This section is intended to store the general activation configEntry of your mod, as to not clutter up the submenu with inactive mods
+// Something like that, in the first lines of your plugin, is the expected usage activateMod = Config.Bind("Activation", "SpeedMod", true, "If false, the mod does not load");
+ModOptions.RegisterOptionInModList(activateMod);
+if (!activateMod.Value) return;

 // gameSpeed should now be updated when changed in the ingame UI (or when the cfg file is manually modified)
 // Use gameSpeed.Value when you want to actually use the value